SAYED-ZALABIYA/SAYED-ZALABIYA/README.md

 ## 🔐 Other Notable Projects

-### 🔎 CyberScope AI — Cybersecurity Threat Detection
+### 🔎 Cyber Security Threat Detection Using Machine Learning (CyberScope AI)

+Mar 2025 - May 2025

-A Machine Learning-based system designed to classify network traffic as secure or under attack, and to identify the specific type of cyber threat.
+Built a machine learning-based system to detect cyber threats and classify types of attacks.
+The model predicts whether a network is secure or under attack and identifies the nature of the attack (e.g., DoS, Probe, etc.).

+Responsibilities:

+* Preprocessed and analyzed the dataset using Python and Jupyter Notebook.
-* Utilized supervised ML models to detect anomalies in network patterns.
+* Trained and evaluated several ML models to identify network threats.
-* Built a pipeline for classification using real network traffic datasets.
-* Successfully detects threats like DoS, Probe, U2R, and R2L.
-* Adds intelligence to modern network defense.
+* Integrated the model into interactive web interfaces using Flask and Gradio.
+* Designed a user-friendly system capable of real-time prediction and feedback.

 ---